 which is "doing business" with the government).

-This isn't really a rule - it's just the way it is...
+it isn't a rule - it's just the way it is - you can see where there

 If you need a